asjadnaqvi/DiD/docs/code/06_twfe.md

 where we end up with the main difference of $$ \beta_7 $$.
 Note that this table logic is also far simpler than having a long list of expectations defined for each combination.

-## The generic TWFE functional form:
+## The generic TWFE functional form

 *incomplete*